Our Degree Apprenticeships give existing apprentices, employees and school/college leavers a different route to traditional university study.

-Our foundation degrees are delivered using a blend of face to face learning - lectures, seminars and tutorials - with online and self-paced learning and support to enable the students to combine their studies with full time employment.
+Our Degree Apprenticeship with Foundation Degrees are delivered using a blend of face to face learning - lectures, seminars and tutorials - with online and self-paced learning and support to enable the students to combine their studies with full time employment.
 The programme has been designed in partnership with academic staff and employers to ensure students can graduate equipped to meet the current and future needs of the advanced manufacturing sector.

 We have three foundation degrees to choose from:

 Top up degree in Mechanical Manufacture NEW FOR 2017

 A 12 month programme to allow students graduating from the Foundation Degree in Mechanical Manufacture the opportunity to achieve a bachelor’s degree in engineering.
 The programme will include a project which students will be encouraged to apply to “a real world workplace scenario”.

 HNC in Engineering – Electrical or Mechanical

 The HNC focuses on progression in the world of higher level engineering, two separate pathways are available: